skagedal/create-program/README.md

 # create-program

-Create a simple typescript program
+Create a simple typescript program.
+This is currently in development.